 “This presents serious risks in peacetime and in the event of a conflict,” he said.

-Asked by the committee whether China is currently deterred from conducting cyberattacks on critical infrastructure, Gen. Rudd said: “China understands that a catastrophic cyberattack against our critical infrastructure in peacetime would provoke an overwhelming response from the United States.”
+Asked by the committee whether China is deterred from conducting cyberattacks on critical infrastructure, Gen. Rudd said: “China understands that a catastrophic cyberattack against our critical infrastructure in peacetime would provoke an overwhelming response from the United States.”

 “However, we recognize strong cyber defenses are not sufficient on their own to deter our adversaries,” he said.
 “We must account [for] China’s history of cyber espionage, intellectual property theft, and information warfare as we consider our approach to deterrence in cyberspace.
 Cyber effects must be layered across all domains in order to provide options to best deter.”